Tony Bennett: "Scotland was my favourite place to play"

-TWENTY-one years ago, in June 2002, Tony Bennett, who has died at the age of 96, had a 10am phone call from his top-floor New York apartment.
-At the other end of the phone was the Sunday Herald's Graeme Virtue.
+TWENTY-one years ago, in June 2002, Tony Bennett, who has died at the age of 96, took a 10am phone call in his top-floor New York apartment.
+At the other end of the line was the Sunday Herald's Graeme Virtue.

-The reason for the interview was that Bennett was due to fly to Glasgow to play his latest gig at the city's renowned Jazz Festival.
+What had prompted the interview was that Bennett was scheduled to fly to Glasgow to make his latest appearance at the city's renowned Jazz Festival.

 ''I have had great days in Glasgow through the years", Bennett told him.
 "I used to play a theatre there, and Sundays were off.
 I took a ride out into the country and by accident I heard bagpipes and I ran into the Highland Games.
 I spent the whole day there.
 It was one of the greatest experiences of my life, seeing all those games and the dancers.
 Unforgettable.''